NoSubstitute/CB_DeviceDetails/README.md

 # CB_DeviceDetails
-Like CB_QueryDetails but with Deprovision and some Swedish text.
+Like [CB_QueryDetails](https://github.com/NoSubstitute/CB_QueryDetails) but updated with Deprovision and some Swedish text.